 Whether one ponders Existentialism, Solipsism, Confucianism, Dadaism, Objectivism, Futurism, Surrealism, Nihilism, Epicureanism, Utilitarianism or any of the other profound isms, there is one question that brings all students of the deeper philosophical mindset to a screeching halt.
 That question is this...

-Even the most pampered of pooches will nibble a bit of grass while on a walk or playing in the yard.
+Even the most pampered pooches will nibble a bit of grass while on a walk or playing in the yard.
 Dogs naturally seek out certain grasses or herbs to aid their discomfort.
-Rough grasses with ragged edges lump together in the intestine to scrape worms out, sweet grasses can calm a shaky tummy and bitter grass cleanses the stomach when “urped”.
+Rough grasses with ragged edges lump together in the intestine to scrape worms out, sweet grasses can calm a wobbly tummy, and bitter grass cleanses the stomach when “urped.”

 Many dogs will eat grass if they are feeling a bit off.
-They don’t know WHY, nature is urging them to seek help as best they can.
-Prior to 1.800.VET.MEDS your dog had to go with inner urges to seek relief.
+They don’t know WHY Nature is urging them to seek help as best they can.
+Before 1.800.VET.MEDS your dog had to go with inner urges to seek relief.

-Eating dirt and manure are also ways of self-medicating.
+Eating dirt and manure are also two ways to self-medicate.
 Wild animals will travel miles to specific clay deposits to cleanse their systems.

 It seems more and more people are looking to the wisdom of decades or centuries past.
-Certain “old wives tales”, myths and lore often have roots in scientific reason.
-One caveat - Please, oh please, do not look to the 80s for philosophical wisdom, it’s not there.
+Old wives’ tales” myths, and lore often have roots in scientific reason.
+One caveat - Please, oh please, do not look to the 80s for philosophical wisdom; it’s not there.

-If virtually every single dog on earth would eat horse or cow poo if allowed to there must be a reason!
-Is it possible nature is urging dogs to seek an organic - VERY organic - source off relief?
+If virtually every single dog on earth would eat horse or cow poo if allowed to, there must be a reason!
+Is it possible Nature is urging dogs to seek an organic - VERY organic - source of relief?

 I will never get all the images erased from my retinas that I stumbled upon when I Googled “dog eats horse poo.”
 I suppose I got what I deserved.

-As I conducted my extremely research into this subject aka Googling, I found some head scratching “answers” (I use the term answers loosely here) as to why dogs eat horse poo.
+As I conducted my extremely scientific research into this subject, aka Googling, I found some head-scratching “answers” (I use the term "answers" loosely here) as to why dogs eat horse poo.
 My favorite was “to mask the scent of humans on their breath.”
-So, this person must have human eating dogs that are covering up the scent of consumed people by devouring horse poo?
-Not sure on that one...
+So, this person must have human-eating dogs covering up the scent of consumed people by devouring horse poo?
+Not sure about that one...

 Why does your dog eat horse manure?
-Random answers (if we want to dignify them with being called ANSWERS) from Quora, Tumblr, Yahoo!
-Answers and other such bastions of the evidence of human genius.
+Below are a few random answers (if we want to dignify the words strung together with being called ANSWERS) from Quora, Tumblr, Yahoo!
+Answers, and other such bastions of the evidence of human genius.

-Once again, we are NOT suggesting you allow your dog to eat large animal poo, as there are cases of illness when the horses had just been wormed with Ivermectin and the dogs ingested fresh, drug-packed poo.
+Once again, we are NOT suggesting you allow your dog to eat barnyard animal poo, as there have been cases of illness when the horses had just been wormed with Ivermectin, and the dogs ingested fresh, drug-packed poo.

 To cleanse your eye palette of all the horse poo images, here is a website dedicated to art created from...yep, horse poo.
 The Venus de Milo sold for over $40,000.
 Ponder that!